-Over the past 3 years, we’ve gone from 15 to 170.
+Over the past 5 years, we’ve gone from 15 to 400.
 We thrived to date because we were willing to fight hard for the girl in the foxhole next to us and all acted like owners to make sure we managed to survive.
-The word “family” is used often internally and given many of us aren’t from Jakarta we became each others’ support network, friends, roommates and emergency contacts.
+The word “family” is used often internally and given many of us aren’t from the cities we work in we became each others’ support network, friends, roommates and emergency contacts.
 We continue to maintain 3-4 xendit houses where xendit peeps live together and our regular parties are hosted there.

 In every round of growth, our existing team had questions about if we’d lose the family feel and how new people would interact with old.
 I knew culture would change but I wanted to be at least purposeful and direct the change as much as we could to fit what we needed to succeed.
 So we began a journey to think harder about how we build culture and get real actionable about how we were going to shepherd culture as we got bigger.